Close

 Christian Pedersen

 (Mr. Bingley/Mary Bennet) was last seen at CPH in 2014's Clybourne Park and is thrilled to be returning!
 Most recently he appeared in Ohio State Murders where he made his Broadway debut.
-Other credits include Harry Potter and the Cursed Child (Curran Theatre), Once (South Coast Rep), The 39 more(Mr. Bingley/Mary Bennet) was last seen at CPH in 2014's Clybourne Park and is thrilled to be returning!
+Other credits include Harry Potter and the Cursed Child (Curran Theatre), Once (South Coast Rep), The 39 Steps more(Mr. Bingley/Mary Bennet) was last seen at CPH in 2014's Clybourne Park and is thrilled to be returning!
 Most recently he appeared in Ohio State Murders where he made his Broadway debut.
 Other credits include Harry Potter and the Cursed Child (Curran Theatre), Once (South Coast Rep), The 39 Steps (Maltz Jupiter Theatre), The Mousetrap (Repertory Theatre of St. Louis), Cloud Nine (Studio Theatre DC) and Cabaret (La Mirada).
 TV credits include The Offer, This Is Us, Seal Team, One Life to Live, Superstore and The Good Wife.
 Christian is a graduate of the University of Richmond and the NY Conservatory for Dramatic Arts.

 Alfredo Ruiz